madswolf/portfolio/src/content/blog/MemeBot.md

 ---
 ## Summary

-This project was a discord bot to interact with the [Memesite](https://madswolf.dk/projects/memesite).
-It allowed users to both upload memes with a command, and fetch a randomized meme based on a seed.
+MemeBot is a Discord bot designed to interface with the MemeSite project.
+This bot allows users to engage with [Memesite](https://madswolf.dk/projects/memesite) by performing two main functions: uploading memes and fetching randomized memes based on a seed.

+The randomization included many different possible operations:

+- Mirroring
+- Change saturation
+- Pixelation
+- Increaing noise
+- Sharpening
+- integration with random faces

-The randomization included many different possible operations, like mirroring the original image, turning up the saturation, pixelating the image, increaing noise, and finally an integrating with one of my friend's projects where a random face was generated based on a seed.
+The project included an integration with one of my friend's projects where a random face was generated based on a seed.
 His project can be found [here](https://tobloef.com/projects?project=face-generator).
+The faces would be generated based on the same seed as the rest of the meme, and then a placement and orientation would be chosen randomly.
+A fun extra feature for this integration would be to use CV to detect faces in memes and randomly replace the face with one of the random ones.

+The randomization features provide a many different variation with little seed content and is a entertaining way for users to interact with memes.

+## Insights

+During this project is learned a lot about self hosting a service as i hosted it on my own rasberry pi at home.
+I also learned the strength of choosing the right language for the job, python was definetly the way to go for this project, as the ease of use and relatively small amount of code is just right for python.

 ## Links

-The projects code can be found [here](https://www.github.com/madswolf/memebot), and since the bot runs on a discord server i cannot link to a live version.
+The projects code can be found [here](https://www.github.com/madswolf/memebot).